-Commonly cells in series is abbreviated in term of ‘S’, so this pack will be known as a “3S pack”.
+Commonly cells in series are abbreviated in terms of ‘S’, so this pack will be known as a “3S pack”.

 So we have to connect the 3 parallel groups (5 cells in each group ) in series to make the battery pack.

-The final pack configuration is designated as “3S5P pack” with a final specification of 11.1V ,17AH.
+The final pack configuration is designated as a “3S5P pack” with a final specification of 11.1V,17AH.

 Step 7: Assemble the 18650 Cells

-1. You can make the custom pack of any size according to your requirement.Its like a solving a puzzle.
+1. You can make a custom pack of any size according to your requirement.It's like solving a puzzle.

-2. It provide space between the cells, which allow fresh air to pass and the battery get cooled easily.
+2. It provides space between the cells, which allow fresh air to pass and the battery gets cooled easily.

 3. It makes your battery pack solid and reliable.

-4. It provide safety anti vibration to your battery pack
+4. It provides safety anti-vibration to your battery pack